Skyshader77/Lacryma-Hydra/ending.typ

 "I command the army, not Ralens, Master of Armies.
 Remember, you answer only to me."

 Ordogan bowed before her.
 The gong was struck anew.
 The shamans waited at the Hydra Column, gesturing at the Goddess’ Bowl.
-The headless torso belonging to Alexander was crucified above.
+The headless torso belonging to Sixtus was crucified above.
 Blood tricked down into the Goddess’ Bowl.
 Ordogan and Livia plunged their heads in the sacred bowl.
 In the waters, she closed her eyes, contemplating herself. #emph[I have made it this far.
 I will not let a deranged Elysian Emperor endanger my crown.
 Nosrau shall learn that I am not to be trifled with.]

 She and Ordogan emerged from the Goddess’ Bowl.
 Blood splattered on her purple silk garments.
 "To Victory!
 Victory!" they spoke in unison.